 11. Organization CAN save you, though

 One of the major things that has helped me in the past few years is ruthless organization.
-Having things in their right places… Noting down events… Making sure I have an accurate system to keep things in check and on time.
-Making sure that I’m walking in alignment with my goals.

 12. Obey the primal inclination